GSA/DataBeam/readme.md

 * You can auto-generate client libraries (with the Swagger schema and <a href="https://github.com/wordnik/swagger-codegen">Swagger Codegen</a>)
 * You get API access logs
 * You get API key management (soon)
+* Multi-user with oAuth for user authentication.
+Currently Github is used for all user accounts.

 Standard API Path & Parameters